x42/x42-plugins/README.md

 The repository consists of various git-submodules, a release tar.xz can be created by running `make dist` in a git clone of this repository.
 This will update all submodules to their latest *tagged* version.

+NOTE: This meta-repo tself is **not** automatically updated to the latest release of each submodule.
+You will have to run `make dist` or `make tagupdate`.

 For convenience the latest version of this plugin bundle is automatically generated at http://gareus.org/misc/x42-plugins.php (the URL is suitable